-Chan Chan and Trujillo Guide: The North Coast of Peru
+Chan Chan and Trujillo: A Guide to Ruins in The North Coast of Peru

 Around the square are several colorful buildings which are worth your attention, but the most notable building is Basilica Menor Cathedral, an ochre-yellow church fronting the plaza.
 From the Plaza de Armas, you can walk to many charges is near surrounding or take a leisure stroll around the city center via a pedestrian boulevard on the right side of the church.